What are fungal nails?

 Podiatry treatment for fungal nails.

 For treatment of fungal nails, antifungal nail paint or antifungal tablets are an effective treatment method.
 Antifungal spray can be purchased from a podiatrist, a chemist, or on prescription from your GP.
 It can often take many months for the antifungal spray to show results.
 A prescription for antifungal tablets can only be obtained through your GP; this will be provided at their discretion.
 Although the results of the antifungal nail tablets are more effective than that of the antifungal spray or other similar paints, many users have reported adverse side effects after using these.
-Another new treatment that we are now able to offer is the Lacuna method.

 Following an assessment with your podiatrist, you will be offered advice on the most suitable and beneficial treatment options available.
 Further advice will be given on the maintenance of healthy feet such as cutting and filing your toenails to improve appearance and reduce discomfort.
 People who often experience warm and sweaty feet may suffer with athletes foot.
 Being one of the main causes of fungal nail infection, it is important that you maintain healthy feet to prevent this from happening.